 #MARCHFORME Instagram Campaign

-People are invited to submit photos and videos which will be shown on huge screens on the [email protected]’Oréal Pride float, thereby bringing others along and allowing them to feel a part of this World Pride movement.
+People are invited to submit photos and videos which will be shown on huge screens on the Out@L’Oréal Pride float, thereby bringing others along and allowing them to feel a part of this World Pride movement.

 Out L’Oréal will issue an invitation on Instagram, inviting anyone interested to take part in the campaign.
-By creating access and opportunity for all on a global scale via Instagram submissions, L’Oréal will feature images from employees, influencers & consumers that will be displayed via LED screen on the [email protected]’Oréal float in the World Pride Parade in New York City on June 30 and via Instagram.
+By creating access and opportunity for all on a global scale via Instagram submissions, L’Oréal will feature images from employees, influencers & consumers that will be displayed via LED screen on the Out@L’Oréal float in the World Pride Parade in New York City on June 30 and via Instagram.

 Submissions will be able to represent their brand, location and individuality.
 Through this initiative, “86k L’Oréal Employees March for World Pride 2019,” the company will engage people around the world.